Ossian Sweet: Career

 After completing his medical degree, Sweet moved to Detroit, Michigan in the late summer of 1921.
+He had previously lived in the city as early as 1910, spending his summer breaks from Wilberforce working in the city, but he had few connections in the medical field.
 He had difficulty finding work at a hospital due to his race, and he worked during the summers at Detroit restaurants.
 He could see that residents of Black Bottom, a neighborhood consisting of mainly working-class black families, urgently needed medical care.
 According to Kevin Boyle in Arc of Justice, "rudimentary care could have saved some of them.
 But Black Bottom didn't get even that".

 Sweet saw a chance to practice medicine and help people.
 He paid a local pharmacy for space for an office.
 His first client, Elizabeth Riley, feared she had contracted tetanus because her jaw grew stiff.
 Sweet diagnosed a dislocated jaw rather than infection.
 He reset the bone, and Riley told neighborhood friends about his practice.
 His list of patients grew.
 Sweet gained a position as a medical examiner for Liberty Life Insurance, "an appointment that assured him a steady stream of patients he might not have otherwise have acquired".